robfitzgerald/catgippity/README.md

 ## support

 Do you like catgippity?
 You want to help offset costs or encourage more development?
 Buy me a coffee!

-<iframe src="https://github.com/sponsors/robfitzgerald/card" title="Sponsor robfitzgerald" height="225" width="600"
-		style="border: 0;"></iframe>
+See sponsor link on the right side of the page.
+Thank you, meow!